Homeschooling a Child with ADHD: Is It the Right Choice, and How Do You Make It Work?

 Homeschooling in general is a lot, and homeschooling with ADHD children can be especially stressful.
 In order for you to be at your best for your child, it is important for you to take care of yourself.
 This may look like taking some time for yourself to read, call a friend, or go for a walk.

-Using Forbrain in Speech Therapy for ADHD
+Using Forbrain in Homeschooling for ADHD

-Forbrain is a tool that you can add to your homeschooling repertoire.
 Forbrain can benefit children with ADHD by reducing distractions.
 It helps to improve focus in order to help students better attend to tasks.
 Speech therapists use Forbrain in their therapy sessions to provide auditory feedback by allowing children to hear themselves when talking.
 Forbrain can also be used with children by their parents, making it perfect for homeschooled ADHD children.

 Homeschooling ADHD Children FAQs